IPOR Swaps

 Besides being closed by the owner, the IPOR Protocol allows the closing of the derivatives by the community given certain conditions:

-- The derivative has reached its maturity- after the full term for which the swap was designed (allowing small bandwidth described in the Configuration Parameters)
+• The derivative is within 1 hour of reaching its maturity until full maturity (allowing small bandwidth described in the Configuration Parameters)